vinkamath/visa_notifications/README.md

 ### Pre-requisites
 1. You will first have to [create a bot](https://telegram.me/BotFather) and get the API token.
 2. Because you will be using a user account to fetch messages from the group, you will also need to get the API ID and API hash from [Telegram](https://core.telegram.org/api/obtaining_api_id).
-3. If you want to use a private channel to receive notifications, you will need to get its [channel ID](https://neliosoftware.com/content/help/how-do-i-get-the-channel-id-in-telegram/).
+3. If you want to use a private channel to receive notifications, you will need to get its channel ID.
+The easiest way to do this is by forwarding a message from this channel to [@JsonDumpBot](https://stackoverflow.com/a/45577616).

 ### Running the bot
 1. Clone this repository.